awesomephant/al-studio-website/projects/together-as-one.md

 related_projects:
   - Restore
 ---
+When the world changes and pulls us apart, we need to reconnect with one another and breath again together as one.
+From our neighbours to our houses, to our families.
+We need to look at our past to draw our future.
+Reconnecting with our history our traditions and the people who shaped us is essential to find who we truly are.
+We must celebrate the simple and essentials things in life.
-Together as one is a site-specific handpainted mural proposal to create the fifth Love Kensington + Chelsea mural located on a hoarding on Lansdowne Road in Notting Hill.
-The artwork celebrates the power of the Notting Hill community as a symbol of hope and harmony for tomorrow.
-Inspired by the neighbourhood’s history and the architectural restoration of the site, the drawings represent three stories in time.

-The first panel depicts a time when pottery making and pig farming brought together the early rural Knottynghull village.
-The second window an early Portobello Market where the relationships between vendors and customers was vital to energies the life of the streets of the borough.
-The third panel presents the intimate moment of a family preparing for Carnival inside a recently renovated Georgian house.
+Together as one is a site-specific hand-painted mural which celebrates the power of the Notting Hill community as a symbol of harmony and unity for a better tomorrow.
+Inspired by the neighbourhood’s local history and the architectural restoration of the site the drawings represent three stories in time.
+The first panel depicts a time when pottery making and farming brought together young and old residents of the rural Knottynghull village.
+The second panel represents an early Portobello Market where the relationships between vendors and customers was vital to energising the life of the streets.
+Finally, the third panel presents the intimate moment of a family preparing for the annual Carnival inside a recently renovated Georgian house.

-The drawings will be hand painted in situ, involving members of the local community in the painting process.
-Some of the design of the artwork is left deliberately abstract.
-The public will have the opportunity to enrich with their imagination the piece, with the support of the artist.

 *For more information please visit: [KCAW](https://www.kcaw.co.uk/mural-5-vote)*